axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 ```
 vim docker-compose.yml
 ```
-copy this content to the file

-4. Copy this code block to the file:
+3. Copy this code block to the `docker-compose.yml`:

 ```
 version: "3"